Pancreatic stellate cell: Ongoing research

 Treatment of chronic pancreatitis and pancreatic cancer aims to target the major mechanisms involved in both their activation and proliferation.
-For example, inhibition of the receptors PDGF, TGF-β and angiotensin II in addition to suppression of the intracellular signalling pathways downstream of these receptors is likely to be of therapeutic benefit.
-In vitro experiments indicate that PaSCs influence the activation and proliferation process for mitogen activated protein kinase (MAPK) pathways, in particular ERK1/2, p38 kinase and JNK.
+For example, inhibition of the receptors for PDGF, TGF-β and angiotensin II in addition to suppression of the intracellular signalling pathways downstream of these receptors is likely to be of therapeutic benefit.
+In vitro experiments indicate that PaSCs influence the activation and proliferation process for mitogen-activated protein kinase (MAPK) pathways, in particular ERK1/2, p38 kinase and JNK.
 The inhibition of the majority of MAPK pathways leads to a reduction in the activation and proliferation of PaSCs.

 Anti-fibrosis treatment strategies targeting PaSCs include inhibition of the activation of quiescent PaSCs.
 Agents such as angiotensin receptor blockers, serine protease inhibitors and adenine dinucleotide phosphate oxidase inhibit the activation and function of PaSCs.
 Camostat mesilate, an oral protease inhibitor, that is used to treat patients with chronic pancreatitis inhibited the proliferation and MCP-1 production in PaSCs in vitro.
 The success and effect of anti-fibrosis therapies in pancreatic cancer treatment, however, remains unclear.

 Rat PaSCs express COX-2 when stimulated with TGF beta 1 (TGF-β1) and other cytokines. pharmacological inhibition of COX-2 and inhibition of TGF-β1 signalling pathway decreases the expression of COX-2, α-SMA and collagen I, indicating that COX-2 may be a therapeutic target for pancreatic cancer and chronic pancreatitis.
 Strategies aimed at inducing PaSC transformation from an activated to a quiescent state and inducing PaSC apoptosis may also be used to treat pancreatic cancer and chronic pancreatitis.
 For example, the administration of vitamin A induces culture activated rat PaSCs to trans-differentiate to a quiescent state, preventing the progression of pancreatic cancer and pancreatitis.